CreativeYann2004/Assigmnments_MSMOBS/Assignment1/README.md

 | ACONTa      | 25.35       | 3.29         |
 | ACONTb      | 25.35       | 3.29         |

+Remark: The table is not completly here because there are 91 reactions.
-Yes, these reactions whose forward flux range is non-zero yet still lower than the upper bound imposed by gene expression.
-Our results identified 91 such reactions.
-The flux rate is limited by the supply of chemicals required for the reaction to occur, restricting it to a value below the enzyme's theoretical upper bound.
-This is due to the fact that realised flux is determined by metabolic context, such as substrate availability, competing pathways and downstream bottlenecks, rather than enzyme capacity alone.
-Additionally, 41 reactions exhibit a positive minimal flux, indicating that they must always carry flux in these conditions.
+So,a total of 91 reactions have a non-zero forward flux that remains below their gene expression-imposed upper bound.
+This is because the realised flux is limited by substrate supply, competing pathways and bottlenecks, meaning the enzyme cannot reach its full capacity.
+Additionally, 41 reactions always carry flux under the given conditions.

 ### 3c) How many reactions have a positive minimal flux in the FVA?
 State their number and explain why a set of reactions behaves this way.